raymyers/gnat/README.md

 * Download the latest Qt SDK.

-* run qmake -o Makefile gnat.pro
+* run "qmake -o Makefile gnat.pro" to create the Makefile

+* run "make" to build in debug mode

-* run make
+* run "make release" to build in release mode

 ## Authors